TienSFU25/2650-weekly-exercises/w1/README.md

 ### Q1.
-Flexbox [6]
+Flexbox [2 points each]

-YouTube any "flexbox explained" video.
-Download [flex1.html](./flex1.html) and open it in your web browser.
+Youtube any "flexbox explained" video.
+Download "flex1.html" and open it in your web browser.
 You should see this

 ![image](https://github.com/TienSFU25/2650-weekly-exercises/assets/10173141/29c8d6bb-017d-403a-92f1-3b8a7f4894d8)
----

-Modify the CSS file, [flex1.css](./flex1.css), using Flexbox so that you get these results.

-> [!IMPORTANT]
-The following three(3) questions are not cumulative, you are expected to "start over" after each one
+Modify the CSS file using Flexbox so that you get these results.
+Note: these questions are not cumulative, you are expected to "start over" after each one

-1. Notice that the text items are also centered "Item 1", "Item 2", "Item 3" [2]
+1. Notice that the text items are also centered "Item 1", "Item 2", "Item 3"

 ![image](https://github.com/TienSFU25/2650-weekly-exercises/assets/10173141/25fdfdca-8230-4472-a999-d7385637a960)

-2. Diagonal orientation [2]
+2. Diagonal orientation

 ![image](https://github.com/TienSFU25/2650-weekly-exercises/assets/10173141/cba0b9fd-2a65-41a5-a47f-353c2bd418a6)

 3. Un-comment items 4-10 in the HTML file.
-Use flexbox to achieve this [2]
+Use flexbox to achieve this

 ![image](https://github.com/TienSFU25/2650-weekly-exercises/assets/10173141/59882503-3e2c-4fe3-89be-81ec0cf853cd)